HwWobbe/Wip-Main/README.md

 - consider:
   - dscuss this with Katie@Boast
-    - ideally their "on-going' methodology will be able to reduce the needs to myToughts and LzWrangling
+    - ideally their "on-going' methodology will be able to reduce the needs to myThoughts and LzWrangling
   - TA's role as of 2025-01
     - GIS data lib interfaces
       - try to find an example in Jeremy's tests